cloudfoundry/bosh-deployment/docs/bosh-lite-on-vbox.md

     Note: Above assumes that you have configured Host-only network 'vboxnet0' with 192.168.50.0/24 and NAT network 'NatNetwork' with DHCP enabled.

+    To create the 'NatNetwork', run the command below.
+This is assuming 'NatNetwork' will be on the 10.0.2.0/24 subnet.

+    ```
+    VBoxManage natnetwork add --netname NatNetwork --network 10.0.2.0/24 --dhcp on
+    ```

 1. Alias and log into the Director

     ```